ebacala/pokeemerald/README.md

 * Streamlined IV inheritance in POKéMON breeding, allowing the egg to inherit the superior IV from either parent with an added bonus from 0 to 5
 * Added a new dialog line to the Battle Frontier breeder for POKéMONS with perfect IVs
 * Added a new dialog line to the Slateport effort ribbon lady for POKéMONS with maxed out EVs (255 out of 255)
+* Increased MACHO BRACE EV multiplier from 2 to 4

 ## Original project README